Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 There are several configuration settings that are pertain to the entire taskgraph.
-These are specified in :file:`config.yml` at the root of the taskgraph configuration (typically :file:`taskcluster/ci/`).
+These are specified in :file:`config.yml` at the root of the taskgraph configuration (typically :file:`taskcluster`).
 The available settings are documented inline in `taskcluster/gecko_taskgraph/config.py
 <https://searchfox.org/mozilla-central/source/taskcluster/gecko_taskgraph/config.py>`_.